jonchr/Bamazon/README.md

 		git clone https://github.com/jonchr/LIRIbot.git
 		cd LIRIbot

 Before running one of the application files, you should set up the required tables in MySQL.
-This can be doen with the command:
+This can be done with the command:

 		node bamazonSchema.sql